bdwalker238/tecnotes/content/posts/veritas_300925_post1.md

 ShowToc: false
 ---

-This article shows you how to identify LUN ID that maps to a Arctera[Verita]Storage Foundation  DMP ( Dynamic Multipath).
+This article shows you how to identify LUN ID that maps to a Arctera[Veritas] Storage Foundation  DMP ( Dynamic Multipath).

 Steps
 -----